-All applicants are required to gain an internationally recognized English language qualification before entering a University undergraduate or postgraduate programme, such as IELTS or TOEFL.
-As a guideline, the minimum IELTS requirement is IELTS 4.5 for pre-masters programmes and IELTS 6.0 for other academic programmes.
+All applicants are required to gain an internationally recognized English language qualification before entering a University undergraduate or postgraduate program, such as IELTS or TOEFL.
+As a guideline, the minimum IELTS requirement is IELTS 4.5 for pre-masters programs and IELTS 6.0 for other academic programs.
 Please note that some courses may have higher English language requirements.

 2) I studied in English in my home country.
 Would it be counted in Turkey?
 Would I still have to take English proficiency exams?

 If your native language is English, you will not have to take any English proficiency exams.
 Otherwise, ask the university you are applying for.
 They all have different procedures

 3) Can I transfer from my current credits from my home university to a Turkish university?

 It works both ways.
 You can transfer your credits from your home university to a Turkish university, and you can transfer your credits from a Turkish university to your home university.
 Ask beforehand though.